sweagleExpert/integrations/azure-devops/Sweagle_Extension/README.md

 - Select your extension and click the "more actions" button (...), select "Share/Unshare" option
 - Add the organizations for the one you want to share your extension with

+## Use the extension

+- Install the extension: Go to your Azure DevOps Organization settings, then click '"extension", then "shared" tab, select and install it
+=> If the extension doesn't appear in shared tab, contact your ServiceNow DevOps representative with your Azure DevOps organization name

+- Go to any pipeline to check if extension is visible: when editing the pipeline, in the tasks list, search for "sweagle"

+- Test the extension: first, use the first operation "Check connection and get info ...", fill your tenant and port information and run the pipeline

 ## Define as Decorator